Keyboard shortcuts

 Diagnosis Steps

-1. Validate configuration: radar-agent --validate
+1. Validate configuration: radar-collector --validate

-2. Enable debug logging: RUST_LOG=debug radar-agent
+2. Enable debug logging: RUST_LOG=debug radar-collector

 3. Test connectivity with curl/redis-cli